 Under the direction of Kathryn Gill, the Institute of Ultrasound Diagnostics (IUD) began as a hospital-based program in 1982, located at Providence Hospital in Mobile, Alabama.
 The program focused on diagnostic ultrasound applications in the specialties of Abdomen, Obstetrics, and Gynecology.
-In 1986, the decision was made to open the school privately allowing for expansion of courses and scope of operation to include ten new clinical sites.
+In 1986, the decision was made to open the school privately allowing for the expansion of courses and scope of operation to include ten new clinical sites.

 In 2001, IUD began the first iteration of its distance program, offering courses to students outside of the school’s residential area.
 IUD has expanded to include a distance option through a web-based course management system and over 65 clinical affiliates.
 The program has further evolved into a blended hybrid which includes residency and distance components for all students.
 In addition to the primary One-Year Program, IUD also offers short Cross-Training programs for employers looking to cross train employees into sonography.
 The Institute is currently located at One Timber Way, Suite 102, in Spanish Fort, Alabama.

 The Institute of Ultrasound Diagnostics is dedicated to providing a current course of study to meet the ever-changing demands of medical sonography including continuing medical education for practitioners at all levels, instilling a sense of professionalism and desire for continual growth within the field and offering practical solutions to meet individual and institutional needs.

 Our primary goal here at the Institute of Ultrasound Diagnostics is to prepare our students for a successful career in diagnostic medical sonography.
 In achieving this goal, we aim to do the following: